-This post, How to Dehydrate Strawberries, may contain affiliate links.
+This post, How To Dehydrate Strawberries, may contain affiliate links.
 This means if you make a purchase through one of these links, Penguins in Pink will receive a commission at no additional cost to you.
+Penguins in Pink is an Amazon Associate site.

 - Strawberries, 32 ounces